miko-soft/spa-server/README.md

     'Access-Control-Max-Age': '3600'
   },
   ssr: 'all', // none, all, botsonly
+  ssrDomMutuationTimeout: 2000, // ms to wait for DOM mutations, increase if your single page app is slow
   ssrConsole: false, // frontend JS logs in the backend
   ssrModifier: (document) => { // modify document on the server side
     document.title = 'Modified title';